 - 1. On the menubar, click "Add Flows". - 2.
 To create a new user defined flow, click "New" and enter the name and description of the flow.
 Notice that the "Flow Kind" is now set to "User Defined", as expected. - 3.
 Optionally, add an Alias for this flow and decide whether or not you want to apply it.
 This is not typical for a user defined flow but it may be helpful to your audience. - 4.
 Next, map the user defined flow between architecture physical objects.
 The screen asks for source and destination Physical Object.
 These must be selected from the available list they may not be typed into the fields.
 A user defined flow can connect two user defined Physical Objects, a user defined Physical Object with an ARC-IT Physical Object, or two ARC-IT Physical Objects.
 On the "Inventory" tab, the architecture Physical Objects are associated with architecture elements, so the new user defined flow is indirectly associated with these elements.
 These are shown later on the "Interfaces" screen. - 5.
-Choose which Functional Objects to assign to this new flow. - 6.
+Choose which Functional Objects to assign to this new flow.
+This is optional.
+However, if a user does assign functional objects to a user defined flow then those functional objects will be factored into the Build process.
+If the elements in the architecture include those functional objects, which are assigned on the Functions tab, then the build process will include those flows.
+If however, the elements do not include those functional objects then the Build process will omit them. - 6.
 Decide to which architectures in your file this user defined flow should be assigned.
 You can choose "All" for the regional plus any and all project architectures or press the "Select" button and use the checkboxes to choose which architectures can use this flow. - 7.
 Next, decide if you want your user defined flow to replace an existing ARC-IT flow.
-After selecting a source and destination click the "Replaces" pull-down and choose from one of the flows that are currently defined between those physical objects.

-NOTE: You can create more than one user defined flow to replace the same ARC-IT flow.
+After selecting a source and destination click the "Replaces" pull-down and choose from one of the flows that are currently defined between those physical objects. - NOTE: You can create more than one user defined flow to replace the same ARC-IT flow.
 When you do a build you will see both flows between the applicable source and destination pairs.
-This may be useful if you want to split a complex flow into multiple parts, e.g., basic data and advanced data.

-- 8. Click "Apply" to create the new user defined flow, or "Cancel" to cancel the flow creation.
-Then, click "Close" to exit from the window, or "New" or "Delete" to continue creating or deleting user defined (and discontinued) flows.
+This may be useful if you want to split a complex flow into multiple parts, e.g., basic data and advanced data. - 8.
+Click "Apply" to create the new user defined flow, or "Cancel" to cancel the flow creation.
+Then, click "Close" to exit from the window, or "New" or "Delete" to continue creating or deleting user

+- defined (and discontinued) flows.
 After "Applying" this change, the "Cancel" button switches back to "Close". - 9.
 Build the architecture again on the "Interfaces" tab to add the new user defined flow and its source and destination elements to the architecture and to the "Interfaces" tab.
 The new user defined flow will appear with the status of the elements to which it is connected, usually "existing", "planned", or a local status value.
 If the user defined flow appears as "not applicable", then one or both of the elements to which it is connected may be associated with a service package that is "not applicable".
-A "Conservative Build" may also result in the user defined flow being "not applicable".

-10. Visit the "Interfaces" tab to review/modify the connections around the new user defined flow.
+A "Conservative Build" may also result in the user defined flow being "not applicable". - 10.
+Visit the "Interfaces" tab to review/modify the connections around the new user defined flow.
 Use the "Flows" view of the "Interfaces" tab to select or deselect the new user defined flows associated with source and destination elements (these may be indirectly mapped to a new user defined Physical Object).